hellium01/presto/presto-docs/src/main/sphinx/connector/jmx.rst

     SHOW TABLES FROM jmx.current;

-MBean names map to non-standard table names and must be quoted with double quotes when referencing them in a query.
+MBean names delegatedMap to non-standard table names and must be quoted with double quotes when referencing them in a query.
 For example, the following query shows the JVM version of every node::